 Choosing health insurance is a personal decision.
-There are many things you will want to consider when selecting a plan.
-We are committed to helping you find the right coverage for your health and financial needs.
+There are many things you will want to consider when selecting a plan like:

 You can choose the level of coverage that best meets your health needs and budget.